-- While you are having your anaesthetic
+- while you are having your anaesthetic

-- During the operation
+- during the operation

-- When you first come out of the operating room before going back to the ward
+- when you first come out of the operating room before going back to the ward

 Before you have any operation you need to sign a consent form.
-This is a written agreement between you and the surgeon saying that you give permission for them to do the operation.
+This is a written agreement between you and the surgeon, saying that you give permission for them to do the operation.

-Before you sign it your surgeon will explain
+Before you sign it your surgeon explains

-- Why you need the operation
+- why you need the operation

-- Whether you have any other treatment options
+- whether you have any other treatment options

-- What the aim of the surgery is
+- what the aim of the surgery is

-- How they are going to do the surgery
+- how they will do the surgery

-- Any risks or complications there may be
+- any risks or complications

-- Possible side effects of the surgery and whether they are short or long term
+- possible side effects of the surgery and whether they are short or long term

 Having a friend or family member with you can help you understand and remember what the surgeon or nurse says.
 You should only sign the consent form once you understand fully about the operation.